chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 tags: [javascript, eleventy, vento]
 toc: true
 time: 04:51:23
-updated: 2025-06-05
+updated: 2025-06-07
 changelog: {
 	'2025-06-05': "Change plugin import demo to remove `autotrim` option as it is the default.
-Add link to plugin's readme/docs."
+Add link to plugin's readme/docs.", '2025-06-07': "Update to reflect new `eleventy-plugin-vento` version.", }
-}
 ---